COMMLAW 2502 - Legal Aspects of International Business II

 - Assessment must maintain academic standards.

-Assessment Type Weighting Due Date Length Course Learning Outcome Tutorial Paper 10% 2pm Monday of the week that the tutorial paper will be discussed.
+Assessment Type Weighting Due Date Tutorial Paper 5% By the Monday 1pm of the tutorial week.
 This paper must be lodged online through the link on Turnitin.
-The word limit is 1000 words.
-1000 words 1,2,3,4 Tutorial Participation Mark 5% This is assessed at the end of the semester by your tutor.
-The 5% is based on the level of contribution made to the tutorial classes each week.
-Merely attending a tutorial without saying anything will result in a 0 mark for this component. - 5 Assignment 25% 2pm Monday 22nd May 2017.
-The assignment must not exceed 2,000 words and must be lodged through the link on Turnitin.
-2000 words 1,2,3,4,5 Final Exam 60% In the exam period.
+There is a word limit of 1500 words.
+Tutorial Participation Mark 5% This is assessed at the end of the semester by your tutor and is based on the level of contribution made to tutorial class each week.
+Merely attending a tutorial without saying anything will result in a 0 mark for this component.
+Assisgment 20% Friday 4pm 7th October.
+The assignment must not exceed 2,500 words and must be lodged through the link on Turnitin.
+Final Exam 70% In the exam period.
 A 3 hour exam with 10 minutes reading time will be held during the exam period. the exam will potentially cover all material taught in the course from both lectures and tutorials.
-The exam will not be open book but students will be allowed to take in up to 6 single sided A4 pages (or 3 double sided A4 pages) of their own notes.
-1,2,3,4,5
+The exam will not be open book but students will be allowed to take in up to 4 single sided A4 pages (or 2 double sided A4 pages) of their own notes.

-The assignment, tutorial paper and tutorial participation and final exam are all compulsory and non-redeemable.
+The assignment, tutorial paper and tutorial participation and final exam all seek to assess each student in terms of the five course learning outcomes specified above.
+All assessment is compulsory and non-redeemable.